-We then click on the Contents pane tab to switch to the Contents pane, which by default will show the Component pane.
+We then click on the Info pane tab to switch to the Info pane, which by default will show the Component tab.

 Tech Tip: There are various ways of specifying coordinate systems when working with spatial data.
 Manifold basically supports all of them.
 Perhaps the very best way of specifying a coordinate system is to use an EPSG code, because EPSG codes are exact and unambiguous.
 Coordinate systems are often specified using both names with parameters plus the equivalent EPSG code.
 Whenever we see an EPSG code we should use that as the least effort and highest reliability approach.
 In addition, the Pseudo-Mercator and Latitude / Longitude coordinate systems are so frequently used that they are default options in the Favorites list for coordinate systems.

 Next, we create a new, blank drawing.
 We Right-click onto white space in the Project pane.